-“In partnership with the Faculty of Law on University of Banja Luka, we are creating a complementary educational course on environmental and administrative law.
-It will be lead by experienced lawyers both from the Czech Republic and Bosnia.
-Our aim is to increase currently very limited capacity of legal experts who can support citizens in environmental cases and improve the enforcement of laws as well as work of the entity/state authorities.,” says Viktor Bjelić from Center for Environment.
+“In partnership with the faculty of law at the University of Banja Luka, we are creating a complementary educational course on environmental and administrative law.
+It will be led by experienced lawyers both from the Czech Republic and Bosnia.
+Our aim is to increase the currently very limited capacity of legal experts who can support citizens in environmental cases and improve the enforcement of laws while working with the entity/state authorities,” says Viktor Bjelić from Center for Environment.

-Within the course, students will not only attend the presentations and intensive educational seminar, but they will also be involved into real cases through internship in Center for Environment and assist the citizens in dealing with environmental cases they will encounter.
-Five of the best performing interns will have the opportunity to participate in the experience study tour in the Czech Republic.
+Within the course, students will not only attend the presentations and an intensive educational seminar, but they will also be involved with real cases through internships with Center for Environment.
+The students will assist the citizens in dealing with environmental cases.
+Five of the best performing interns will have the opportunity to participate in a experience study tour in the Czech Republic.

-Environmental Law Clinic is supported by the Transition Promotion Programme of the Czech government.
-It is a natural continuation to previous activities implemented by Arnika and its partners in Bosnia and Herzegovina.
-Recently, an on-line map of industrial polluters in Central Bosnia has been developed and analysis of environmental democracy compliance published.
+The Environmental Law Clinic is supported by the Transition Promotion Programme of the Czech government.
+It is a natural continuation of previous activities implemented by Arnika and its partners in Bosnia and Herzegovina.
+Recently, an online map of industrial polluters in Central Bosnia region has been developed and an analysis of the environmental democracy compliance published.
 Arnika also supports Eko forum Zenica’s campaign to decrease pollution from ArcelorMittal steelworks.